JoeyRudd/ai-fitness-coach/knowledge_base/01_training_frequency.md

 ## Training 3 Times Per Week Per Muscle Group

 **Rules for 3x a week frequency:**
-- Each muscle group should be hit for 1-3 sets per session
+- Each muscle group should be hit for 1–3 sets of 7–10 reps per session
 - Example split would be full body 3x per week with 4 rest days
 - Each session should be separated by at least one rest day